OCHA-DAP/hdx-python-api/README.md

 |(if using|smtp_config_json   |str |Path to JSON Email Logging configuration|                                            |
 |defaults)|smtp_config_yaml   |str |Path to YAML Email Logging configuration|                                            |

-Do not supply smtp_config_dict, smtp_config_json or smtp_config_yaml unless you are using the default logging configuration!
+Do not supply `smtp_config_dict`, `smtp_config_json` or `smtp_config_yaml` unless you are using the default logging configuration!

-If you are using the default logging configuration, you have the option to have a default SMTP handler that sends an email in the event of a CRITICAL error by supplying either smtp_config_dict, smtp_config_json or smtp_config_yaml.
+If you are using the default logging configuration, you have the option to have a default SMTP handler that sends an email in the event of a CRITICAL error by supplying either `smtp_config_dict`, `smtp_config_json` or `smtp_config_yaml`.
 Here is a template of a YAML file that can be passed as the smtp_config_yaml parameter:

     handlers:
         error_mail_handler:
             toaddrs: EMAIL_ADDRESSES
             subject: "RUN FAILED: MY_PROJECT_NAME"

+Unless you override it, the mail server `mailhost` for the default SMTP handler is `localhost` and the from address `fromaddr` is `noreply@localhost`.

 To use logging in your files, simply add the line below to the top of each Python file: